Blog

 Additional investigation site(s) (section 5)

-This document also contains a link to a list of the required documents, which is based on ISO 14155:2020.
+Furthermore, this document also contains a link to a list of the required documents, which is based on ISO 14155:2020.

-Finally, you receive a template for the checklist of the basic safety and performance requirements (GSLA), standards, common specifications, etc., which is based on the MDR checklist:
+Finally, you receive a template for the checklist of basic safety and performance requirements (GSLA), standards, common specifications, etc., which is based on the MDR checklist:

 Fig. 3 Matrix for fulfilling the GSLA